-Incentive Policies for Directors Performance-linked Remuneration and Other Supplementary Explanation
+Incentive Policies for Directors Performance-linked Remuneration and Other purpose of sustainable enhancement of AICA's corporate value and facilitating further shari shareholders.

 Although AICA had granted stock options until May 2013, AICA has not granted them since 2014.

-Beginning in the current fiscal year, AICA has introduced a restricted stock remuneration system for the purpose of sustainable enhancement of AICA's corporate value and facilitating further sharing of value with shareholders.
+Beginning in the current fiscal year, AICA has introduced a restricted stock remuneration system for the purpose of sustainable enhancement of AICA's corporate value and facilitating further sharing of value with